ccdschool/fsharpdaybyday/week02/day08/README.md

 let numbers = Array.append [|1;2|] [|3;4;5|]
 let middlepart = Array.sub numbers 1 3
 ```

+_sub_ extracts an number of array elements starting at a specified index.

 How to choose between arrays and lists?
 Let your default be lists.
 They are more flexible.
 But if you need more efficiency or mutability or interoperability with the CLR/BCL, then choose arrays.